khaqanashraf/blockchain-learning/README.md

 # Proof of passion for Blockchain technologies
+### Day 88
+#### <ins>**Remix IDE**</ins>
+Remix IDE, is a no-setup tool with a GUI for developing smart contracts.
+Used by experts and beginners alike, Remix will get you going in double time.
+Remix plays well with other tools, and allows for a simple deployment process to the chain of your choice.
+Remix is famous for our visual debugger.

 ### Day 87
 #### <ins>**Mocking**</ins>
 Mocking a contract essentially means creating a second version of that contract which behaves very similar to the original one, but in a way that can be easily controlled by the developer.
 The purpose of mocking is to isolate and focus on the code being tested and not on the behavior or state of external dependencies.
 In mocking, the dependencies are replaced by closely controlled replacements objects that simulate the behavior of the real ones.